inaka/guidelines/README.md

   is "The text in the title is right-aligned", the description or at least a comment in that pivotal should say something like "The text in the title should be centered".
+* Add release lines indicating "above for QA", "above for PM" and "above for client".
+Tasks approved by QA need to be above the PM line and tasks ready for testing for the client need to be above for client line.
+* Specify estimates on the pivotal story title.

 #### For developers